Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Tenure Credit

-Time spent on compensated or uncompensated leave is not creditable for the purpose of determining eligibility for tenure, except by mutual agreement of the faculty member and the University.
+Time spent on compensated or uncompensated leave is not creditable for the purpose of determining eligibility for tenure, except by mutual written agreement of the faculty member and the University.
 In deciding whether to credit such leave toward tenure eligibility, the President or representative considers the duration of the leave, the relevance of the faculty member’s activities while on such leave to the faculty member’s professional development and to the faculty member’s field of employment, the benefits, if any, which accrue to the University by virtue of placing the faculty member on such leave, and other appropriate factors.

 Parental Leave